hippke/planejade/README.md

 Plan-e-JADE
 ====================

-Optimal sensitivity for planet transit search with simultaneous stellar noise detrending and ensemble differential evolution.
+Optimal sensitivity for your exoplanet transit search with simultaneous stellar noise detrending.

 >Fit a full Mandel-Agol transit model to the data & simultaneously a wōtan biweight filter to remove stellar trends.
 Search by iterative fitting with an ensemble differential evolution network.
 Provides posterior diagnostics and cornerplots.